This section provides an architectural overview of MySQL Cluster Manager, its components, and their deployment.

 Each agent process is responsible for managing the MySQL NDB Cluster nodes running on the host where the agent is located.
 MySQL NDB Cluster management and SQL nodes are managed directly by the MySQL Cluster Manager agent; cluster data nodes are managed indirectly, using the cluster management nodes.

 Management responsibilities handled by the MySQL Cluster Manager agent include the following:

 Cluster software upgrades

 Creating, performing initial configuration of, or starting a cluster, requires that agent processes be running on all cluster hosts.
 Once the cluster has been started, it continues to run even if one or more agent processes fail.
 However, any failed agent processes must be restarted before you can perform additional cluster management functions.

-In this example cluster, 2 of the hosts each house a management server and an SQL node; the other 2 hosts each house 2 data nodes.
-However, regardless of the distribution of cluster nodes among the hosts, a MySQL Cluster Manager agent process must be runnings on each host.
+In this example cluster, two of the hosts each house a management server (ndb_mgmd) and an SQL node (mysqld); the other 2 hosts each house two data nodes (ndbd).
+However, regardless of the distribution of cluster nodes among the hosts, a MySQL Cluster Manager agent process must be running on each host.